djouontu/Image-Segmentation-for-Fire-detection/readme.md

-# Fire Detection using Mask R-CNN: Complete Project Documentation
+# Fire Detection using Mask R-CNN
 ---

 ## Introduction and Use Case